redaranj/whatsit-serverless/README.md

 Where `<STAGE>` is the `development`/`production` stage you specify.

+You will also need to set up AWS Simple Email Service with a valid send address that corresponds to what is entered in env.yml for the `senderEmailAddress` value.

-You can use the AWS console or CLI to add them.
+You can use the AWS console or CLI to set up the API key and the SES.

 As part of the serverless deployment, the functions will be given an IAM policy that allows them read access to these params.

 ## Deploy